g4o2/PHP-SQL-Chat/README.md

 -->
 ## Progress
 Currently working on v1.1.0<br/>
-Fell free to clone this repository and test stuff out. 👽
+Fell free to clone this repository and test stuff out.<br/>
+remember to star the repo 😁

-# v1.0.0
+# v1.0.0 👽

 ## Features
 - Account detail editing